chetryJyoti/mind-games/project-progress.md

 - scripts/reset-project.js
 - npx expo i expo-dev-client  (prebuild the app) - gives you an app and no need to use expo go - takes some time to build wait for a while no worries
 - npx expo start:ios
+- svg setup with metro config
+- google fonts setup and date-fns